bkram/picastsi4713/README.md

 # PiCastSI4713

-A Python runner for the **SI4713 FM + RDS transmitter**, with live configuration reloads, RadioText A/B behavior, file overrides, and health monitoring.
+A Python runner for the **SI4713 FM + RDS transmitter**, with live configuration reloads, RadioText A/B behaviour, Pure.css-powered dashboard controls, and watchdog monitoring.
 Perfect for Raspberry Pi + SI4713 radio projects.

 > ⚡ This project is a **Python port** inspired by the original **Arduino SI4713 code** from [PE5PVB](https://github.com/PE5PVB/si4713).